symlex/symlex/README.md

 Difference to FOSRestBundle
 ---------------------------
-As many other Symfony developers, I got experience implementing REST services using FOSRestBundle.
-While this works at the end of the day, I don't think FOSRestBundle is a particularly beautiful and lean piece of code.
-For 90% of all projects, the same can be accomplished with 5% of effort (measured in lines of code).
+While implementing REST services using FOSRestBundle works at the end of the day, I don't think it is a particularly beautiful and lean piece of code.
+For at least 90% of all projects, the same can be accomplished with 5% of effort (measured in lines of code).

 Both, the REST and Twig router classes used in this boilerplate, are less than 200 lines of code combined.
-You might want to use FOSRestBundle, if you need flexible response formats (other than JSON) and/or complex routing - but for most projects, it is a violation of the KISS principle and doesn't make the application more powerful or professional.
+You might want to use FOSRestBundle, if you need flexible response formats (other than JSON), custom serialization of response objects or complex routing with integrated parameter validation - but for most projects, it is a violation of the KISS principle and doesn't make the application more powerful or professional.

 Controllers
 -----------